 Joel Trammell is a successful CEO and entrepreneur with more than 25 years of experience in IT-related software companies.
-He is currently CEO of network services provider Black Box Corporation (NASDAQ:BBOX).
+Most recently, he served as CEO of network services provider Black Box Corporation (NASDAQ:BBOX).
 Previously, he was CEO of Khorus, a company he founded to provide a business management system for CEOs and other leaders.
-Joel started his first technology company in 1990 and is Chair Emeritus of the Austin Technology Council and Co-founder and Managing Partner of private equity firm Lone Rock Technology Group.
+Joel started his first technology company in 1990.
+He is Chair Emeritus of the Austin Technology Council and Co-founder and Managing Partner of private equity firm Lone Rock Technology Group.
 In addition, he serves on the boards of several public, private and nonprofit companies.

 Joel’s leadership as founder and CEO resulted in successful nine-figure acquisitions by two Fortune 500 companies.
 As CEO of network management software firm NetQoS, he delivered 31 consecutive quarters of double-digit revenue growth and a $200 million valuation.
 CA Technologies acquired the company in 2009, generating more than 10x return on capital to its private equity investors.
 In 2010, he co-founded Cache IQ, a storage software company that NetApp acquired two years later.